Introduction

 - Broad topic areas on which instruction is proposed.

-10. Where Core Participants make submissions, these should be concise and supported by a brief rationale, including reference to any evidence or Inquiry materials where relevant.
+12. Where Core Participants make submissions, these should be concise and supported by a brief rationale, including reference to any evidence or Inquiry materials where relevant.
 Submissions should not go beyond the broad area in which the Inquiry intends to seek expert opinion.
 In any event, Core Participant submissions must not exceed 5 pages and should be formatted in 11pt font with 1.5 spacing.
+Legal costs will not be permitted for submissions which extend beyond 5 pages.

 Selection and instruction

-11. The Inquiry will consider all Core Participant submissions and will conduct its own enquiries and due diligence to identify a suitable expert.
+13. The Inquiry will conduct its own enquiries and due diligence to identify a suitable expert.
+The Inquiry will further consider any Core Participant submissions which have been received.

-13. The Inquiry will inform Core Participants of:
+14. The Inquiry will then inform Core Participants of:

-- The name of the expert to be instructed; and
+- The name of the proposed expert to be instructed; and

-- The final broad topic areas on which it is proposed they are instructed.
+- The broad topic areas on which it is proposed they are instructed.

 Core Participant notification and representations in respect of conflict

-14. Core Participants will be invited to provide written representations within 10 days of notification in respect of conflict of interest and/or any other new substantial matter which in their submission the Inquiry ought to consider in relation to their instruction.
+15. Core Participants will be invited to provide brief written representations in respect of conflict of interest and/or any other new substantial matter which in their submission the Inquiry ought to consider in relation to their instruction.
 Examples of substantial matters the Inquiry will consider include matters of independence, bias, and expertise gaps.

-16. It is recognised that it is inevitable that many experts will have worked within the NHS and may have had some professional interactions with the Trusts.
-This will not in itself be sufficient to amount to a conflict, however each case and any representations from Core Participants will be considered on an individual and fact specific basis.
+19. It is recognised that it is inevitable that many experts will have worked within the NHS and may have had some professional interactions with the Essex Trusts.
+This will not in itself be sufficient to amount to a conflict, however each case and any representations from Core Participants will be considered on a case-by-case basis.

 Instructions

-17. The Inquiry will discuss the proposed broad topic areas for instruction with the expert and agree upon a final instruction.
+21. The Inquiry will discuss the proposed broad topic areas for instruction with the expert.
 These discussions will consider the relevance, scope, and feasibility of the proposed instruction and may lead to the refinement or adjustment of the initially proposed topic areas.
 Where any material changes are made to the initially proposed topic areas, the Inquiry will provide an explanation of the changes and rationale when notifying Core Participants of the final instructions.

-20. Where the scope of the instruction changes after work has commenced, for example if there are any substantial changes to the areas addressed or subject matter of the expert report, a subsequent precis of the additional questions and issues will be disclosed to Core Participants.#
+23. Where the scope of the instruction changes after work has commenced, for example if there are any substantial changes to the areas addressed or subject matter of the expert report, a subsequent precis of the additional questions and issues will be disclosed to Core Participants.

 Support materials

-24. Materials relied upon to form an opinion will be set out in the usual way in any expert report.
+27. Materials relied upon to form an opinion will be set out in the usual way in any expert report.
+Experts may request any additional material from the Inquiry which they consider will assist them in producing an opinion or report.
 In so far as the Inquiry does not hold material that an expert considers necessary to enable them to reach a conclusion on the topic under investigation, the Inquiry may seek to obtain it on their behalf and, where necessary, may use its statutory powers to do so.

 The expert evidence

-28. Decisions as to whether an expert should be called to give oral evidence will be at the Chair’s discretion, taking into account any representations made by Core Participants.
+31. Decisions as to whether an expert should be called to give oral evidence will be at the Chair’s discretion, taking into account any representations made by Core Participants.
 The Chair is not bound by any expert opinion.
-Any findings of fact on any relevant issue, and any recommendations ultimately made are matters for the determination and judgment of the Chair alone.
+Any findings of fact on any relevant issue, and any Inquiry recommendations are matters for the determination and judgment of the Chair alone.

 Point of contact